Hotan–Ruoqiang railway: History

 Construction on the line began in December 2018.
 Tracklaying began in May 2020 and by April 2021, over half the track had been laid.
 On 27 September 2021, the construction of the track was fully completed with the laying of the last length of track.
 Rail welding was completed on 28 October 2021, with track bed tamping and fine adjustment of the line required before scheduled opening of the entire line in 2022.

 Route

 The line is 825.5 km long and runs from west to east.
 In Hotan it continues as the Kashgar–Hotan railway and in Qakilik (Ruoqiang), Ruoqiang (Qakilik) County it branches off the Golmud–Korla railway.
-Together with those railways it forms a 2712 km loop around the west of the Tarim Basin, linking Hotan, Lop, Qira, Yutian, Minfeng and Bayingolin.
+Together with those railways it forms a 2712 km loop around the west of the Tarim Basin, linking Hotan, Lop, Qira, Yutian, Minfeng, Qiemo and Bayingolin.